 The second idea is to dig for puzzle pieces and focus on fine motor skills.

 You can pretend the Farm Dog took puzzle pieces and dug holes to hide his new treasures.
 But now you need help finding the lost treasures!
 Simply hide the puzzle pieces in sand, flour, cornmeal or oats.
 Set out different tools such as tongs or spoons with holes.
 This requires the child to control his small muscles while hunting and digging up the puzzle pieces.
 The adventure story of hidden treasure will captivate the imagination of the child!

 Write numbers on the back of the puzzle pieces.
-I wrote numbers 1-9 on the back of my puzzle.
+If it’s a nine piece puzzle, label each piece with numbers 1-9.
 Encourage children to either find numbers in numerical order and line up the pieces.
 Or you could give simple math challenges:

 - Can you find a puzzle piece with a number that is less than 3?